alterway/formations/cours/cloud/cloud.en.md

     - PUT
     - DELETE
 -   Usage of HTTP return codes
--   Resources are reprensented in the HTTP responses' body
+-   Resources are represented in the HTTP responses' body

 ### REST - Examples